-PLACEMENT PROCEDURES IN EDUCATION CENTERS
+PLACEMENT PROCEDURES IN ALTERNATIVE EDUCATION CENTERS

 All alternative education center packets must be forwarded to the Hearing Office for review by the second (2nd) day of the suspension.
 No student should remain suspended for more than five (5) days without a due process hearing or administrative placement at an alternative school.
-Refer to procedures regarding students with disabilities and Section 504 students involved with Level III, and/or Level IV offenses.
+Refer to the Discipline Guidelines for Students with Disabilities (IEP/§504) for those students involved with Level II, III, and IV infractions that indicate disciplinary action of referral to the Hearing